deanqx/can-esp32-s3/README.md

 # can-esp32-s3

-[Work in progress] CAN Bus library for ESP32-S3 using Zig
+CAN Bus library for the ESP32-S3

+This is a learning project, it is my first time using a ESP32 chip.

+# Hardware

 Using this DevKit from [Amazon](https://amzn.eu/d/3hGfP8k).